-Japan to make crater on asteroid to get samples from inside
+Japan to make crater on asteroid to get underground samples

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

+While moving away, Hayabusa2 will leave a camera to capture the outcome.
+The spacecraft is to wait a few weeks before returning to the area above the crater for observations.

-The mission will allow JAXA scientists to analyze details of a crater to find out the history of the asteroid, said Koji Wada, who is in charge of the project.
+The mission will allow JAXA scientists to analyze details of the crater to determine the history of the asteroid, said Koji Wada, who is in charge of the project.

-Hayabusa2 will start descending toward the asteroid the day before to carry out the mission from its home position of 20 kilometers (12 miles) above.
-It will drop a cone-shaped piece of equipment containing explosives that will blast off a copper plate on the bottom.
-It will turn into a ball and slam into the asteroid at the speed of 2 kilometers (1.2 miles) per second.
+A day before the mission, Hayabusa2 will start descending to the asteroid from its home position of 20 kilometers (12 miles) away.
+It will drop a cone-shaped piece of equipment containing explosives that will blast off a copper plate on its bottom.
+That will turn into a ball and slam into the asteroid at 2 kilometers (1.2 miles) per second.

+JAXA projects it will create a crater of up to 10 meters (32 feet) in diameter with a depth of 1 meter (3.3 feet) if the underground structure is soft.
+A crater created on a rock-like structure would be smaller.

+During its February touchdown, Hayabusa2 extended a sampler pipe and shot a pinball-like bullet into the asteroid surface to collect dust and tiny fragments.

-JAXA has previously planned to have Hayabusa2 briefly touchdown in a crater, but an agency researcher, Takashi Kubota, said they may not force it to prioritize safety for the spacecraft.
-Kubota said it would be the first time a spacecraft would take materials from underground a space object.
+JAXA plans to have Hayabusa2 briefly land in the crater, but agency researcher Takashi Kubota said they may prioritize safety for the spacecraft and not do so.
+If it is successful, it would be the first time for a spacecraft to take materials from underground, Kubota said.

+Hayabusa2 is scheduled to leave the asteroid at the end of 2019 and bring surface fragments and underground samples back to Earth in late 2020 for analysis.

+In a 2005 “deep impact” mission to a comet, NASA observed fragments after blasting the surface but did not collect them.

 The asteroid, named Ryugu after an undersea palace in a Japanese folktale, is about 900 meters (3,000 feet) in diameter and about 300 million kilometers (180 million miles) from Earth.